73h/paccreator/README.md

 description: A description of proxy script # (optional, default=pac file for my company)
 version: The version of proxy script # (optional, default=0.1)
 proxies:
-  direct:
-    route: DIRECT # (optional, default=DIRECT)
+  - route: DIRECT
-    default: true # (optional, default=false), this marks the proxy as default if no other condition applies. if no default proxy is available, the first one is used.
-    catch_plain_hostnames: true # (optional, default=false), if true, this proxy applies if there is no domain name in the hostname (no dots)
     description: A description of proxy # (optional, default=use this proxy)
+    tags: # (optional) Here you can add any comments you like, which you can use to filter later.
+However, there are also standard annotations.
+      - default # (optional) This marks the proxy as default if no other condition applies. if no default proxy is available, the first one is used.
+      - catch-plain-hostnames # (optional) This proxy applies if there is no domain name in the hostname (no dots).
+You should not annotate this on several proxies.
     targets:
       - example.com
       - foo.example.com
       - .example.net
       # You can also use a network mask, ip-addresses, hosts or strings
-  proxy1:
-    route: PROXY proxy1.example.com:80; DIRECT
+  - route: PROXY proxy1.example.com:80; DIRECT
     targets:
       - 10.0.0.0/8
 ```